olifolkerd/convertor/README.md

 List All Available Units
 ================================
-you can generate a list of all compatable units using the getUnits() function.
+You can generate a list of all compatible units using the getUnits() function.
 ```php
 $getUnitsConvertor = new Convertor();
 $getUnitsConvertor->getUnits("m"); //returns converted value